pmh0731/DrugToxicityPrediction/README.md

 ```

 The prediction results, including toxicity probabilities and status (`Approved drug` or `Risky drug`), will be saved to the output directory.

+##### Note: Predictions are not generated for compounds if their human or mouse target gene features have less than 50% coverage, or if SMILES featurization cannot be performed.
+For any drug that is excluded from prediction, the output file will indicate the specific reason.

 ### Notes